info201b-2022-spring/final-projects-cristian-4/README.md

 **How was the data collected?**

-The data presented in this table was collected by the US Census Bureau, the principal agency of the United States Federal Statistical System, which collects and produces data regarding the American people and the economy.
+The data was collected by the US Census Bureau by gathering data (for the '20 November election) on: reported voting and registration by race, hispanic origin, sex, and age.

 **How many observations (rows) are in your data?**